Nursing

 Failure to Rescue

 Failure to rescue — defined as the death of a hospitalized patient following a preventable complication — is one of the most critical patient safety metrics in hospital quality assessment.
-It measures a hospital’s ability to detect and respond to deteriorating patients before they die.
 Nursing surveillance is the primary mechanism for early deterioration detection.
 When nurse staffing is inadequate, the surveillance gaps that allow complications to progress undetected grow proportionally.
 Research consistently shows that better-staffed units have lower failure-to-rescue rates.
-Hypothesis testing frameworks in health services research have been used to confirm this relationship across multiple hospital systems and countries.

 The cascade effect of nursing shortages: Fewer nurses → higher patient loads → missed observations → delayed responses → medication errors → hospital-acquired infections → prolonged stays → higher mortality.
 Each link in this chain is well-documented.
 Breaking it requires adequate staffing — not heroic individual effort from an exhausted workforce.